Communication

 Reducing its digital pollution

 Regarding digital data, the company has also pledged to minimize its impact.
-It has implemented a policy of deleting customer data from its servers after a defined period and actively encourages customers to uninstall the Tootbus app from their smartphones after their trip.
+It's implemented a policy of deleting customer data from its servers after a defined period and actively encourages customers to uninstall the Tootbus app from their smartphones after their trip.
 As for email signatures, Tootbus has chosen to use an email signature management tool (in this case, Letsignit) to standardize signatures and reduce the amount of data needed for their display.

 As mentioned earlier, the most polluting process is the manufacturing of devices (computers, smartphones, tablets).
 If you want to combat digital pollution, the first step is to rethink your consumption of electronic devices.